oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

-You can download the ADB connection wallet using the **DB Connection** button and extract the ``tnsnames.ora`` file, or create one yourself if you prefer to keep connections strings out of application code, see :ref:`netservice`.
+You can download the ADB connection wallet using the **DB Connection** button and extract the :ref:`tnsnames.ora <optnetfiles>` file, or create one yourself if you prefer to keep connections strings out of application code, see :ref:`netservice`.

 You may be interested in the blog post `Easy wallet-less connections to Oracle Autonomous Databases in Python